pelinbalci/pelinbalci.github.io/_posts/2021-11-22-Arduino-Edge-Impulse.md

     $edge-impulse-daemon

-you will get timeout errors.  :)
+you will get timeout error.  :)

   `Failed to get info off device Timeout when waiting for >  (timeout: 5000) onConnected`